Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 is to get people to use these codebase navigation techniques and see if they are effective in understanding this 5000 line codebase.
-This serves as an introduction to this source-code toolkit while the final toolkit will have code-editing features as well.
+This serves as an introduction to this source-code toolkit while the final toolkit will have code-editing features as well and the ability to build and debug a Modal .cpp codefile.

 ModalWX.cpp, when viewed in an IDE is rather large and unwieldy.
-Once we add a source code editor to it it will become easier to edit it and create a Modal app based on it.
+Once we add a source code editor, and build and debug system to it it will become easier to edit it and create a Modal app based on it.
 Modal app codefiles are designed to be viewed using ModalWX since the block and sub-block level constructs are only parsed by ModalWX